 - Apply the foam to the affected area and massage gently

-- Use Regaine twice a day, 12 hours apart
+- Use REGAINE twice a day, 12 hours apart

 What are the side effects of Regaine?

 Like all medications, Regaine can have some side effects, although not all patients will experience these.
-The most common side effect is a headache, which can affect one in 10 people.
+The most common side effect is a headache, which can affect 1 in 10 people.
 Others include excessive hair growth and itching.

 Always read the patient information leaflet before commencing treatment.